-The New Jersey Department of Community Affairs (DCA) is accepting applications for two housing assistance programs, one for renters and one for homeowners.
-There is also a Small Rental Repair Program for property owners with seven or fewer units.
+The New Jersey Department of Community Affairs (DCA) created two Hurricane Ida housing assistance programs—one for renters and one for homeowners.
+There was also a Small Rental Repair Program for property owners with seven or fewer units.
 See Small Rental Repair Program for more information about that program.
-More programs will be launching later in 2023.
-To receive updates about those programs and other information, complete a Hurricane Ida Registration.
+These program application deadlines have passed.

 For Renters: Tenant-Based Rental Assistance Program (TBRA)